Betty Hay: Research

 Many colleagues and fellow scientists claim that Betty's greatest scientific contribution was revealing the role of extracellular matrix in regulating cell behavior, which led to the birth of a new field of cell and developmental biology.
 Hay believed that knowledge of the ECM was essential in order to understand other subjects including the cytoskeleton, cell migration, cell shape, and the control of cell growth and differentiation.
 She asserted that the basis of many scientific ideas originate from the full understanding the ECM's composition, relationship to the cell surface, and role in development.
 In all, Betty's passion for science, dedication to her work, and love for teaching others have all contributed to the legacy she has left.

 Awards and honors

 Betty's work on revealing the role of ECM in regulating cell behavior led to her receiving over twenty national and internal awards.
-Some of these included the Centennial Award and the Henry Gray Award from the American Association of Anatomists, the FASEB Excellence in Science Award, and the E.B.
-Wilson Medal from the American Society for Cell Biology.
+Some of these included the Centennial Award and the Henry Gray Award from the American Association of Anatomists, the FASEB Excellence in Science Award, the E.B.
+Wilson Medal from the American Society for Cell Biology, and the Edwin G. Conklin Medal from the Society for Developmental Biology.
 During this time, Hay served as the President of the American Society for Cell Biology, the Society for Development Biology, and the American Association of Anatomists.
 She was elected to the National Academy of Sciences in 1984.